-There are 15,847 people living in the city.
-The median income is $108,000, the median age is 43.6 years, and an average home can be bought for $885,000.
+Today, 15,808 people are living in the city.
+The median household income is $141,667, the median age is 42.3 years, and a median home can be bought for $879,000.

 (Property: 492; Violent: 116)

-It has a population of 6,558.
-The median income in Irvington is $137,000, the median age is 46.9 years, and the average house is valued at $967,000.
+The latest data shows that the small village of Irvington has a population of 6,423.
+Their median household income is $139,917, the median age is 41.3 years, and the median house is valued at $960,200.

 (Property: 492; Violent: 116)

-It has a population of 6,553.
-Their median household income is $137,150, the median age is 40.1 years, and an average home listed for sale in Roslyn Heights is valued at $880,000.
+Recent data shows that it has a population of 6,553.
+Their median household income is $137,150, the median age is 39.9 years, and a median home listed for sale in Roslyn Heights is valued at $851,900.

-It has a Botanic Garden and an art museum, as well as multiple other amenities that will make any stay here pleasurable, whether it’s a short visit or a permanent move.
-Public schools invest 146% more money per student than an average American school, which is one of the main reasons families choose Roslyn Heights.
-In addition, the unemployment rate of 3.7% is attractive (the national average is 5.2%), not to mention how safe it is.
+It has a Botanic Garden, an art museum, and many other amenities that will make any stay here pleasurable, whether it’s a short visit or a permanent move.
+Public schools invest 149% more money per student than an average American school, which makes it one of the best places to live in New York for families.
+Additionally, the unemployment rate of 4% is attractive as opposed to the national average of 5.9%.

 (Property: 531; Violent: 125)

-Manhasset has a population of 7,922, a median income of $97,000, and a median age of 44 years.
-Buying a house here will burn a hole through your pocket, with the average value being $1,522,000.
+Today, Manhasset has a population of 7,985, a median household income of $177,321, and a median age of 47.3 years.
+Buying a house here will burn a hole through your pocket, with the median house value being $1,508,800.

 Also, the Leeds Pond Preserve is there for those who enjoy spending time in nature.
-Living so close to the big city while avoiding the infamously low New York City safety ranking is one of the main advantages of Manhasset.
+Its proximity to the big cities while being away from the typical New York crime rate is one of the main advantages of living in Manhasset.
 The town has an unemployment rate of 3.7%, and it is located in one of the best school districts in the country.

 (Property: 577; Violent: 136)

-Living in Tarrytown might be a dream come true for many, but not everyone can afford it; the cost of living is 83.7% higher than the US average.
+Living in Tarrytown might be a dream come true for many, but not everyone can afford it; the cost of living is 73.4% higher than the US average.